-Text Features-Readers of nonfiction texts need to read the entire page, text and features, in order to comprehend the information the author is teaching.
+Text Features-Readers of expository texts need to read the entire page, text and features, in order to comprehend the information the author is teaching.
+They need to have strategies for deriving meaning from features in isolation, and for synthesizing information across text and feature(s).